awsdocs/amazon-rekognition-developer-guide/doc_source/API_IndexFaces.md

 To get the number of faces in a collection, call [DescribeCollection](API_DescribeCollection.md)\.

 If you're using version 1\.0 of the face detection model, `IndexFaces` indexes the 15 largest faces in the input image\.
 Later versions of the face detection model index the 100 largest faces in the input image\.

+If you're using version 4 or later of the face model, image orientation information is not returned in the `OrientationCorrection` field\.

 To determine which version of the model you're using, call [DescribeCollection](API_DescribeCollection.md) and supply the collection ID\.
-You can also get the model version from the value of `FaceModelVersion` in the response from `IndexFaces`\.
+You can also get the model version from the value of `FaceModelVersion` in the response from `IndexFaces`

 For more information, see [Model Versioning](face-detection-model.md)\.